Team Managers should review ALL of the following documents in preparation for the tournament:

 - Please force refresh / bypass your browser cache to ensure that you are seeing the latest version of the schedule!

-- Tournament schedules are typically posted approximately two weeks before the tournament.
+- The schedule will be posted about two weeks before the tournament.

 - Emails from NYDI always take precedence over this web page!